Summary

 Loop Trails

-Beaver Valley Marina to Gates Trail (east) is a nice easy loop.
+This easy 3 mile loop should take about an hour, with a mix of meadows and woods.
 Start at the marina, follow Bollinger Trail northeast to pick up the east branch of Gates Trail.
-There is a bit of a climb up away from the road, but it’s not very long.
+The trail climbs away from the road, but it’s not very long.
 After meeting the west branch of Gates trail continue west across Swartz Road and straight ahead onto Rhody trail.
-After climbing a bit you turn left on Herman Fields Road (it is a trail).
-There is a slight climb then it’s pretty level through overgrown pastures to an easy descent back to the road right across from the marina.
+After climbing a hill you turn left on Herman Fields Road (trail).
+There is a slight climb in woods then it’s pretty level through overgrown pastures to an easy descent back to the road across from parking.
 There are a couple damp spots.
-About 3 miles.

-Beaver Valley Marina west-east loop is a pleasant 3.5 mile ride.
-Start at the marina, follow Bollinger Trail west through Pickerel Pond fields where you pick up Westrick Trail to cross Beaver Valley Road.
-Stay on Westrick up to Herman Fields trail, go left and continue through pastures and then woods down to Rhody trail.
-Turn right, cross Swartz Road onto Gates trail (take either branch of Gates trail at the top of hill; right branch gives 3.5 miles, left branch 4).
-Either branch takes you down to Beaver Valley road again.
-Follow it west to a crossing which puts you back near Beaver Valley Marina and your start point.
+A pleasant 4 mile ride with meadows and woods, with a shorter option.
+Start at the marina, follow Bollinger Trail west through Pickerel Pond fields.
+Pick up Westrick Trail and cross Beaver Valley Road.
+Stay on Westrick up to Herman Fields trail, go left and continue through overgrown pastures and then woods down to Rhody trail.
+Turn right, cross Swartz Road onto Gates trail (take either branch of Gates trail at the top of hill; left branch gives 4 miles, right branch 3.4 miles).
+Either branch takes you down to Bollinger trail again.
+Follow it west back to Beaver Valley Marina.
+An easy 470 feet of elevation (900 up/down).

 Trail Notes